 2) Around 30% of Infertility Cases Are Due to Male Infertility

 Many people wrongly assume that fertility issues are always down to the woman, but that’s not actually the case.
+Men’s sperm health is as important as women’s fertility.
 Male infertility is typically due to sperm disorders, like low/no sperm count or sperm that is an unusual shape and therefore cannot swim easily to the egg.
 Hypogonadism is another cause of male infertility and is basically when limited testosterone is produced.
 There are lots of symptoms of hypogonadism, including low sex drive or even the failure to achieve an erection.

 3) A Female Baby is Born with All the Eggs She’ll Ever Have